nuxeo/nuxeo-drive/DEVELOPERS.rst

 The generated ``.msi`` file can be found in the ``dist/`` subfolder.

-.app and .dmg packages for Mac OS X
+.app and .dmg Packages for Mac OS X
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To generate the standalone OS X `.app` bundle, you **need** to install a